-- Turn on the fuel valve. - Open the valve of the engine cooling system and the valve of the stuffing box (see stuffing box paragraph). - Operate the battery switches and energise the electric system. - Disengage the reverse gear (it will make the acceleration possible when in neutral).
+- Turn on the fuel valve. - Open the engine cooling system valve. - Operate the battery switches and energise the electric system. - Disengage the reverse gear (it will make the acceleration possible when in neutral).

 - Always start the engine with the control lever in neutral.